 A gray head is a crown of glory; It is found in the way of righteousness.Proverbs 16:31(NASB)

-There are many older people who morn the loss of their good looks or bemoan a decline in their physical fitness.. and although physical beauty and youthful strength are often held up as desirable, it is rather the godly wisdom of a mature man-of-God, or elderly lady-of-faith, that should command the respect and reverence of those that are younger – for old age and a grey head, together with any other badge of advancing years, is a beautiful crown of glory, when it is found in the way of righteousness.
+There are many older people who mourn the loss of their good looks or bemoan a decline in their physical fitness... and although physical beauty and youthful strength are often held up as desirable, it is rather the godly wisdom of a mature man-of-God or elderly lady-of-faith, that should command the respect and reverence of those that are younger – for old age and a grey head, together with any other badge of advancing years, is a beautiful crown of glory when it is found in the way of righteousness.

 Heavenly Father, thank You for the wise teachings in the book of Proverbs.
 I pray that I may take to heart the wisdom that it teaches and apply it to my own life.
-I pray that with every passing year I may grow in grace and wisdom, through an increasing knowledge of my Lord and Saviour, Jesus Christ.
-I pray that I may embrace every season of life as an opportunity to mature in the faith and grow closer to You – knowing that old age and a grey head of hair is a crown of glory, when found in those that are declared righteous, by faith.
-Thank You in Jesus name, AMEN.
+I pray that with every passing year, I may grow in grace and wisdom, through an increasing knowledge of my Lord and Saviour, Jesus Christ.
+I pray that I may embrace every season of life as an opportunity to mature in the faith and grow closer to You.
+You have said that old age and a grey head of hair is a crown of glory when found in those that are declared righteous, by faith.
+Thank You, in Jesus' name, AMEN.